We explore outdated pregnancy myths that are totally BS and share some evidence-based nutrition tips to keep you and your baby safe.

 Myth #3: You NEED to avoid caffeine completely because it’s always harmful to baby

-Although this statement is pretty extreme, there is some truth to it.
+Although this is one of the pregnancy myths that is pretty extreme, there is some truth to it.
 Excessive amounts of caffeine is not great for you or for baby.
 A meta-analyses of case-control and cohort studies suggested that consuming too much caffeine could increase the risk of low birth weight infants, stillbirth, and miscarriages (here and here).
 If you’re typically a heavy coffee, strong tea (e.g black, green tea) or caffeinated soda drinker, it’s best to limit your caffeine intake to less than 300 mg a day (approximately two cups of coffee or four cups of tea) if you are thinking of becoming pregnant or already pregnant.
 The risk is due to the fact that caffeine passes through the placenta to the fetus, influencing its development.
 It’s also worth mentioning that super dark chocolate contains more caffeine than those mixed in with milk and other ingredients.
 It’s not to say that you should crack open that box of milk chocolates and indulge or to avoid dark chocolate completely, but you should be mindful and cautious of your portion size before you go overboard.

 DON’T: Splurge on copious amounts of caffeinated drinks every day, whether it’s coffee, tea, energy drinks, dark chocolates, and sodas.